Sipho1992/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-Create a directory with 751 permissions in the current working directory 13-Changing the group owner of a file
-14-Change the owner and group owner for all the files and directories of the current directory
+14-Change the owner and group owner for all the files and directories of the current directory 15-Change the owner and the group of a symbolic link